evanzee/evanzee/README.md

 Hi there 👋

-- 👀 I’m interested in Backend and Mobile development
+- 👀 I’m interested in Web Back-end Development
 - 🌱 Currently learning Back-End fundamentals and Databases
-- 🤔 I’m looking for help with coding
+- 🤔 Node and Go Fanboy
 - ⚡ Formula 1 enthusiast